Introduction to Ephesus

 In this article, we will offer some guidance on what to expect when visiting Ephesus!

-How much time is needed for visiting Ephesus?
+How much time is needed to visit Ephesus?

 You can easily spend a day in Ephesus and around, as the area holds some cool sites as well, like the House of the Virgin Mary, the Temple of Artemis in the town of Selcuk, and the nearby village of Sirince.